Intro to Demolition: Tips and Projects You Can Take on Yourself

 When you tackle a renovation demolition, there’s a lot to account for, so don’t go in blind.
 Not to mention, between knocking things down, tearing things up and clearing out all the debris, it can be time-consuming.
 A plan will help you get through your project efficiently and minimize the amount of damage and cleanup you’ll face.

 For example, if you’re completely renovating a space, remove the carpet first so it’s easy to sweep up nails, dust and other debris as you’re demoing the rest of the room.
 If you’re building new cabinets, remove the existing ones early.
 This will allow you to see the space and accurately measure so you can get started on the new ones as you work.

 Check out our DIY projects below to help you plan for your demo.
-Create a project timeline that makes the most sense for you and start strategizing, especially if you’re going to be living at home through the renovation.
+Plan a project timeline that makes the most sense for you and start strategizing, especially if you’re going to be living at home through the renovation.

 Most cities require you to get a building permit for any interior or exterior demolition job.
 Officials typically want to know if you’ll be shutting off utilities and make sure water won’t be running to your house.
 You’ll also be required to notify your neighbors of the upcoming work.
 Check with your local building department for specific regulations in your area.

 Demos are messy, so get ready to get your hands dirty and factor in the time it will take to clean up.
 They’re involved, so make sure to factor in the time it will take to clean up.
 It can be fun to embrace the mess when you (safely) smash a countertop, knock down a wall or send drywall flying.
 Still, we advise using these tips to keep the mess somewhat contained for easy cleanup.

 Build Dust Barriers